charleneolive/Hungarian_Algorithm/README.md

 We refer mostly to this [site](https://things-about-r.tumblr.com/post/36087795708/matching-clustering-solutions-using-the-hungarian) (hungarian algorithm written in R) for implementation details.

-`hungarian_algorithm.ipynb` is a jupyter notebook with the same content as `hungarian_algorithm.py`,
+`hungarian_algorithm.ipynb` is a jupyter notebook with the same content as `hungarian_algorithm.py`, `hungarian_algorithm_relaxed.ipynb` is a jupyter notebook which allows for varying number of clusters for the two segmentations, i.e. relaxed constaints.

 ## References